xcpretty/xcode-install/MIGRATION.md

 If you're using `xcode-install` as a CLI, the process to migrate to `xcodes` is more straightforward: simply visit https://github.com/RobotsAndPencils/xcodes and check their installation and usage guide.

 `xcode-install` CLI supported `.xcode-version` and so does `xcodes` :tada:

-# Known limitations

-Unfortunately, managing Simulators runtime (a feature available only via `xcode-install` CLI) isn't supported in `xcodes` yet.
-You can follow this issue to be notified when there are new developments around this feature: https://github.com/RobotsAndPencils/xcodes/issues/91

 ## Shout Outs & Mentions